Retired and Senior Volunteer Program (RSVP) of Rock County

 2433 Riverside Dr. #1, Beloit, WI 53511

-Seniors Volunteering for Seniors coordinates volunteers assistance with transportation, phone assurance, Friendly visitation and respite relief to fellow seniors.
-Transportation, social isolation and caretaking needs have bee identified as high need areas for seniors, many of which live alone.
+Seniors Volunteering for Seniors coordinates volunteer’s assistance with transportation, phone assurance, friendly visitation and respite relief to fellow seniors.
 Volunteers provide services to fellow seniors in the Rock County and Northern Winnebago County areas.
 These services allow persons to remain independent and in their own homes.

 628 Broad Street, Beloit, WI 53511

 Corps Community Center includes but is not limited to general casework (e.g. clothing, food, ongoing case management opportunities, partial rent or partial utility assistance), summer feeding program, Christmas toy and food assistance, youth programs and camp activities, nursing home visitation and disaster response/aid.
 Men’s and women’s programming is also offered on a weekly basis.

 Feeding Program serves lunch Mon, Tue, Thurs. from 11:00 a.m. – 12:00 Noon.

 Food Pantry provides emergency food/rations monthly or bi-monthly to people seeking assistance.
 (Back to Top)

 Family Social Services Assistance is designed to assist individuals and families with Food Pantry, Daily Community Meal, Emergency Shelter, Clothing, Transportation, Rent Assistance, Case Management, and Coats for Kids.
 (Back to Top)

 Ann Hankins, President & CEO

 Phone: 608 365-2261